Ramsey Lewis: Distinctions, honors, awards

 Lewis was an honorary member of Phi Beta Sigma fraternity.
 In May 2008, Lewis received an honorary doctorate from Loyola University Chicago upon delivering the keynote address at the undergraduate commencement ceremony.

 In January 2007, the Dave Brubeck Institute invited Lewis to join its Honorary Board of Friends at the University of the Pacific in Stockton, California.
 Lewis was an Honorary Board member of the Chicago Jazz Orchestra.

 Personal life

 From 1954 to 1988, Lewis was married to Geraldine Taylor (1935–2005), with whom he had seven children.
 In 1990, he married Jan Tamillow.
-His sisters, Gloria Johnson (1941–2021) and Lucille Jackson (1932–2012), served as music minister and co-pastor respectively, at the James Memorial African Methodist Episcopal Church in Maywood, Illinois.

 Lewis died in his sleep at his Chicago home on September 12, 2022 at age 87.